TomHopeLab/ScicoRadar/README.md

 ![Alt text](scico_def_main_fig_sketch.png?raw=true "Title")

 ## Baseline
-To run and evaluate the baseline model, please follow the instructions in the original [SciCo model](https://github.com/ariecattan/SciCo/tree/main) repository. make sure you run this project on a separate environment, as the original SciCo repo has many dependencies that might conflict with this one.
+To run and evaluate the baseline model, please follow the instructions in the original [SciCo model](https://github.com/ariecattan/SciCo/tree/main) repository.
+Make sure you run this project on a separate environment, as the original SciCo repo has many dependencies that might conflict with this one.

 # Steps to run our model